oracle/weblogic-kubernetes-operator/documentation/4.0/content/samples/domains/domain-home-on-pv/sample.md

      </pre></body></html>
     ```

-### Cleanup resources and remove the generated domain home
+### Clean up resources and remove the generated domain home

 Follow the cleanup instructions [here]({{< relref "samples/domains/domain-home-on-pv/cleanup.md" >}}) to remove the domain, cluster and other associated resources.

-Sometimes in production, but most likely in testing environments, you might want to also remove the domain home on PV contents that is generated using this sample.
+Sometimes in production, but most likely in testing environments, you might want to also remove the Domain on PV contents that is generated using this sample.
 You can use the `domain-on-pv-helper.sh` helper script in domain lifecycle directory for this.
-The script launches a Kubernetes pod named 'pvhelper' using the provided persistent volume claim name and the mount path.
+The script launches a Kubernetes pod named `pvhelper` using the provided persistent volume claim name and the mount path.
-You can run 'kubectl exec' to get a shell to the running pod container and run commands to examine or clean up the
+You can run `kubectl exec` to get a shell to the running pod container and run commands to examine or clean up the
 contents of shared directories on the persistent volume.
 For example:
 ```shell